Learn how to create dynamic, interactive websites using PHP and a MySQL database server.

 Despite the efforts of web programming, the world hasn't quite gone paperless yet.
 Because of that, you'll need to provide a printer-friendly version of your web application so visitors can print information.
 In this lesson, you'll see two different ways to provide a printer-friendly way of displaying the dynamic content from the Recipe Center.

 Controlling User Access

 Restricting access to data on a website is a vital feature for many web administrators.
 This lesson shows how to use PHP to control access either to an entire website, or to just specific features on the website.
-This lets you control who can update data on your site, helping to block comment spam often posted in blog sites.
+This lets you control who can submit data to your site, helping to block the comment spam that often appears on blog sites.

 Backing up and Restoring MySQL Data Files

 Being able to restore data in a database is a crucial function in any dynamic website.
 This lesson demonstrates different methods of backing up and restoring data in the MySQL environment.
 You'll learn not only how recover data into an existing database, but also how to migrate data from one MySQL server to another.

 All websites that provide access to lots of data implement some way to page through the data.
 In this lesson, you'll implement a pagination algorithm that allows your site visitors to page through all of the data records in small chunks.
 This is one of those features you can add to help make your website look more professional.

 Richard Blum has been an IT industry professional for over 20 years, working mainly as a network and systems administrator.
 During this time, he has worked with Microsoft, Novell, Unix, and Linux servers, and has created websites using a variety of different programming languages.
 Blum is the author of several programming and systems administration books, including Professional Assembly Language, C# Network Programming, PostgreSQL 8 for Windows, Sendmail for Linux, Postfix, and Network Performance Open Source Toolkit.